What Is a Neighbour Note?

 See also escape note or échappée.

-See also passing notes.
+See also passing note.

 Select Bibliography